Camajuaní: Economy

+Culture

 Camajuaní along with Remedios, Vueltas, Taguayabón and Caibarien, all located in the same region and just few kilometers from one each other are famous due to the parrandas, a carnival like party with origins date back to the 18th century.
 Every Parranda has its own difference in every town, but they share some similarities as well; like division of the population in two neighborhoods that compete each year in best decorative flat, plaza works or "Wall of lights" (a structure meant to support a display of lights or fireworks), traditional dance and fireworks display.
 In the case of Camajuani the city is divided in Chivos (Goats) and Sapos (Toads).

+Transportation

+Camajuaní has 3 total state highways, being Highway 4–321, from Crucero Carmita–Camajuaní–Taguayabón–Palenque, Highway 4–401, from Camajuaní–José María Pérez, and the Highway 4–I–3, from Pavón–Vueltas–Taguayabón–Palenque, with other paved and unpaved roads linking other towns.